lfariabr/woovi-bank-crudV2/docs/authentication.md

 # Next Steps
 - Test the authentication flow:
 -- Register a new user (done)
--- Log in to get a token ()
+-- Log in to get a token (done)
--- Use the token for authenticated requests
+-- Use the token for authenticated requests (done)

 - Test transactions:
 -- Verify proper error messages for insufficient balance